Mentor (1784 ship): Mentor

-7th enslaving voyage (1792–1793): Captain John Brand sailed from London of 22 November 1792, bound for The Gambia.
+7th voyage transporting enslaved people (1792–1793): Captain John Brand sailed from London of 22 November 1792, bound for The Gambia.
 Mentor started acquiring captives on 12 January 1793.
 She sailed from Africa on 26 March with 194 captives and arrived at Kingston on 28 April with 190.
 The mortality rate was just over 2%.
 She was also at Dominica, but whether before or after Kingston is not clear.
 She arrived back in London on 8 September.

-8th enslaving voyage (1794): Captain Brand sailed from London 28 February 1794.
-Mentor started acquiring captives at the Gambia on 1 May and left there on 3 June with 203 captives.
-She arrived at St Vincent on 2 July with 197 captives.
+8th voyage transporting enslaved people (1794): Captain Brand sailed from London 28 February 1794.
+Mentor started acquiring captives at the Gambia on 1 May, and left there on 3 June, with 203 captives.
+She arrived at St Vincent on 2 July, with 197 captives.
 Her mortality rate was just under 3%.
 She arrived back in London on 17 September.

 Fate

-Captain Brand sailed from London on 12 June 1795, bound for West Africa on Mentor's ninth enslaving voyage.
-She arrived there but as she was on her way from Africa to the West Indies, French privateers from Gorée captured her and took her into Gorée.
+Captain Brand sailed from London on 12 June 1795, bound for West Africa on Mentor's ninth voyage transporting enslaved people.
+That year, 79 vessels from England sailed on enslaving voyages; 14 of these vessels sailed from London.

+Mentor arrived in West Africa but as she was on her way from Africa to the West Indies, French privateers from Gorée captured her and took her into Gorée.